 Vintage pictures retain a charm of their own.
 They evoke a feeling of nostalgia.
 Over the last few years, I have published a few vintage pictures of Jaipur in this blog.
-In my series – Jaipur Then & Now, I shared the transition over a period of 100-150 years through pictures; a set of the current and old picture shot from the same angle and location.
+In my series – Jaipur Then & Now, I shared the transition over a period of 100-150 years through pictures; a set of the current and old pictures shot from the same angle and location.
 Most old pictures of Jaipur were clicked by the leading photographers of the 19th and 20th centuries.
 Some of them were Samuel Bourne of Bourne & Shepherd, Gobindram Oodeyram Studio, Raja Deen Dayal, and Martin Hurlimann.
 Allow me to share the least familiar fact about Jaipur.
-One of the kings of Jaipur court – Maharajah Sawai Ram Singh II (1835-1880 AD) enjoyed a keen interest in photography.
-He remains the sole Jaipur king to document 19th century Jaipur.
+One of the kings of the Jaipur court – Maharajah Sawai Ram Singh II (1835-1880 AD) enjoyed a keen interest in photography.
+He remains the sole Jaipur king to document 19th-century Jaipur.

 His photographic collection includes several glass plate negatives that escaped the attention of the world and many of these were discovered as late as the 1980s.
 It is believed that a collection of close to 2000 negatives were found in Tasveerkhana (photography room) of Jaipur City Palace.

 Though his collection is eclectic, it includes a variety of pictures.
-I enjoyed an opportunity to witness some of his pictures in one of the photography exhibition in Jaipur.
+I enjoyed the opportunity to witness some of his pictures in one of the photography exhibitions in Jaipur.
 Some of these represent historic & rare pictures of Jaipur which I have ne’er observed hitherto.
 It appeared befitting to share them since this is a Jaipur blog.
 Most of these pictures are glass plate negatives collodion.
 A few are in a grim condition while others are usable with some deterioration marks.
 There are 3-4 dominant themes in his picture collection.

 A considerable number of Maharajah Sawai Ram Singh II’s pictures have women as a subject.
 Information by way of the names of the subjects is unavailable.
 A variety of theories have been proposed to solve the theory.
 Some say these were mistresses or concubines, others propose these were probably royal ladies.
 The most befitting theory is they were dancers.
 Maharajah Sawai Ram Singh II established a theatre in Jaipur – Ram Prakash Theatre.
 Dance and theatre shows were held here on a frequent basis.
 Time and again, outstation performers visited Jaipur.
-Ram Prakash Theatre was the first cinema hall of Jaipur.
+Ram Prakash Theatre was the first cinema hall in Jaipur.
 It was started in 1879 AD.
 It is a reasonable probability that the subject of these portraits represents performers and dancers.
 Their clothes don’t depict a royal connection.

 The woman in the following picture is wearing Sari in a style that was not prevalent in this region.

-Many social historians consider this as a considerable feat because women in those times used to live in the Purdah system and Maharajah’s interest to photograph them shows he did not belong to the old school that advocated the Purdah system for women.
+Many social historians consider this a considerable feat because women in those times used to live in the Purdah system and Maharajah’s interest to photograph them shows he did not belong to the old school that advocated the Purdah system for women.

 Visiting Dignitaries/ Guests

-There are many pictures of the visiting dignitaries especially the Europeans or British.
-Jaipur state had entered into a treaty with the British (India was under a British colonial rule.) which allowed the king to govern in lieu of revenue sharing.
+There are many pictures of the visiting dignitaries, especially the Europeans or British.
+Jaipur state had entered into a treaty with the British (India was under British colonial rule.) which allowed the king to govern in lieu of revenue sharing.
 Therefore, a British political agent would oversee the affairs of the state.
 There are many pictures of Europeans and nobles from other Indian states.
 One of the most prominent people he photographed was King Edward Albert, Prince of Wales in Jaipur during his visit to India in 1875-76.

-Featured in the following picture are European men in a hunting party.
+Featured in the following picture are European men at a hunting party.
 Hunting was a popular sport among the ruling British and the royalty would often organize hunting parties for their visiting guests.
 You can read more on hunting in Shikaar Bagh

 Self Portraits/ Pictures of Maharajah Sawai Ram Singh II

 There are quite a few self-portraits of Maharajah Sawai Ram Singh II.
-It is likely he employed someone to click his pictures, maybe he hired service of some other visiting photographer or maybe trained a servant.
+It is likely he employed someone to click his pictures, maybe he hired the service of some other visiting photographer or maybe trained a servant.
 There is no conclusive answer.
 But he remains an exception among his lineage – the sole king to enjoy so many pictures clicked.

 These pictures provide light on many aspects of his personality.
-A considerable number of his portraits capture his routine – offering prayers, riding a horse to name a few.
+A considerable number of his portraits capture his routine – offering prayers, and riding a horse to name a few.
 He was a devout follower of Lord Shiva, an exception in the lineage of Vaishnavas.

 Pictures of Jaipur

 There are many fascinating pictures of Jaipur from the 19th century.
 The most interesting one is a picture of City Palace with Mansagar Lake and Tal Katora in the background.
 It seems to have been captured from Issar Laat.
-Other compelling pictures are of Galta Ji, Ghat Ki Guni, Mansagar, Badi Chaupar, Chaura Rasta, among others.
+Other compelling pictures are of Galta Ji, Ghat Ki Guni, Mansagar, Badi Chaupar, and Chaura Rasta, among others.

 The residency is now better known as the Raj Mahal Palace hotel.